sssena/solar/README.md

 # Solar

-Solar is a native application for CRP.
-It needs station(CRP) to run on your localhost:8545.
+Solar is a native application for *** .
+It needs station(like geth) to run on your localhost:8545.

 1. Create your own project.
 2. Start crowdsale funding.